Bush vetch – Vicia sepium

-– Identification – 4 – The blue/purple leguminous flowers on fine pea shoots creeping through hedges could easily be confused with wood vetch (vicia sylvatica) which is larger when fully grown, tufted vetch (vicia cracca) which has longer racemes of flowers, and common vetch (vicia sativa) which tends to be pinker.
+– Identification – 4 – I have listed bush vetch and tufted vetch together as they are quite similar, and can be used in similar ways.
+Distinguish tufted vetch by its longer “stacks” of flowers.
+The blue/purple leguminous flowers on fine pea shoots creeping through hedges could easily be confused with wood vetch (vicia sylvatica) which is larger when fully grown, , and common vetch (vicia sativa) which tends to be pinker.
 Personally, i’m happy to nibble any to see if they suit my taste, but again, none are especially good for you in quantity.

 – Distribution – 5 – Very common in hedgerows throughout most of the UK.

 These little tendrils of joy delight me with their quiet insidious clamberings over the less subtle denizens of the hedgerow.
 Suck the flowers for a tiny, yet hugely rewarding sweet nectar hit, then chew to enjoy generous pea flavours.
 The delicate leaves and tendrils from the end of the stems make excellent garnishes, in the vein of “microherbs” so popular with chefs nowadays.
 Only these are nicer.
 And free.